DragonSenses/dataStructures/README.md

 Implemented but needs testing:
 - RedBlackTree
 - PriorityQueue
+- Deque
 - SortedTableMap
+- Positional List
 - HashTable
-- ChainHashMap

 Data Structures that are a Work In Progress (Not fully tested or implemented):

-- HashMap.java          (Not fully tested, fails removal)
+- HashMap.java          (Not fully tested, fails remove twice test)

-Files that are working but need maintainence:

--None for now!